gotoco/blog/source/_posts/About-This-Blog.md

 toc: true
 ---
 ### Welcome on my personal blog.
-The reason for which I started to write this blog was just to systemize my knowledge.
-You will find here materials on such subjects as: Systems Architecture, Different Programming Paradigms, Low Level Programming, Networking, Storage, Security, Virtualization, Operating Systems as well lots of other topics that are in my head.
+The reason why I started to write a blog was mainly to systemize my knowledge, and improve writing skils You can find here materials mainly related to System Engineering: Computer Architecture, Low Level Programming, Networking, Storage, Security, Virtualization, Operating Systems as well lots of other random topics out of my head.

 <!-- more -->